rfulop/Exams42/README.md

 # Exams42
-My personnal solutions for the last two levels of 42's C exams
+My personnal solutions for the last two levels of 42's C examshell.